 If you are a teacher interested in bringing your class to the program, please contact Amanda Ramirez.

 To help bring JA BizTown to life, we are partnering with several businesses and community groups.
-Current partnerships include American Airlines, AT&T, Atmos, Wells Fargo, SMU, Toyota, and the cities of Garland Rowlett and Sachse just to name a few.
+Current partnerships include American Airlines, AT&T, Atmos, Chick-fil-A, Wells Fargo, SMU, and Toyota just to name a few.
 If your enterprise, nonprofit, or government entity is interested in partnering with the program, please contact Amanda Ramirez.